Athenian democracy: Citizenship in Athens

 Also excluded from voting were citizens whose rights were under suspension (typically for failure to pay a debt to the city: see atimia); for some Athenians, this amounted to permanent (and in fact inheritable) disqualification.
-Given the exclusive and ancestral concept of citizenship held by Greek city-states, a relatively large portion of the population took part in the government of Athens and of other radical democracies like it, compared to oligarchies and aristocracies.

 Some Athenian citizens were far more active than others, but the vast numbers required for the system to work testify to a breadth of direct participation among those eligible that greatly surpassed any present-day democracy.
 Athenian citizens had to be descended from citizens; after the reforms of Pericles and Cimon in 450 BC, only those descended from two Athenian parents could claim citizenship.
 Although the legislation was not retrospective, five years later, when a free gift of grain had arrived from the Egyptian king to be distributed among all citizens, many "illegitimate" citizens were removed from the registers.

 Citizenship applied to both individuals and their descendants.
 It could also be granted by the assembly and was sometimes given to large groups (e.g. Plateans in 427 BC and Samians in 405 BC).
 However, by the 4th century, citizenship was given only to individuals and by a special vote with a quorum of 6,000.
 This was generally done as a reward for some service to the state.
-In the course of a century, the number of citizenships so granted was in the hundreds rather than thousands.
+In the course of a century, the number of citizenships granted was in the hundreds rather than thousands.

+Xenias Graphe (ξενίας γραφή) was an action brought against any one who unlawfully exercised the rights of citizenship.
+If convicted, the person was sold as a slave and the property was forfeited to the state.